The 22 Best Board Games for a Fun Family Game Night

 7. Chutes and Ladders

 Arrrrgh!
 Kiddos are pirates building ships and lairs in this approachable version of the popular game Catan.
-With just six hexagonal islands, Catan Junior has a smaller game board and players work to build ships and pirate lairs instead of armies and settlements.
 Similar to the original, players grow and trade the resources that are grown on the islands in order to expand their property.
-But beware of the Ghost Captain—he’ll block resources from growing on whatever island he is on.
-With a little luck, your trusty parrot Coco will come the rescue when you’re in need.
-Be the first pirate to build seven pirate lairs and you win.
+Don't be intimidated by the original game: You can learn how to play the family edition in just 15 minutes.
 This game is directed at a younger audience, but we have to say, it’s a lot of fun for adults, too.

 10. Hi Ho Cherry-O

 Hi Ho Cherry-O is a simple and enjoyable board game that brings childhood memories rushing back.
 There are four cherry trees on the game board each with 10 plastic cherries on them.
 (The cherries are small, so be careful with wee ones and nosy pets around the board.)
 The object of the game is to be the first player to fill your bucket with all 10 cherries from your tree.
 Takes turns flicking the spinner to see how many cherries you can pick in each turn.
 With any luck, you’ll land on the option to pick three cherries at once, but try not to land on a spilled bucket of cherries or you’ll have to start all over again.